noam-kimhi/university-summaries/introduction-to-communication-networks-67594/README.md

 Note: This summary is still being written.

 ## 📄 Contents
-- `Introduction to Communication Networks Summary.pdf` — Full summary of the course.
+- `Intro to Communication Networks Summary.pdf` — Full summary of the course.

 ## 📚 Main Topics Covered
 - Topic 1: Circuit Switching